 Everyone wants to get a healthy body.
-But, rarely, they think about the health of their lungs.
+But, rarely, do they think about the health of their lungs.
 Many times, we take our lungs for granted.
-For overall health, you need to maintain the health of your lungs also.
-In the era of Covid-19, it becomes now more necessary to protect and strengthen your lungs for the proper functioning of your respiratory system.
+For overall health, you need to maintain the health of your lungs too.
+In the era of COVID-19, it is now more necessary to protect and strengthen your lungs for the proper functioning of your respiratory system.
 Here you will find 5 best ways to keep your lungs healthy and strong.

 The truth is that just like your heart, joints, and other parts of your body, your lungs also age with time.
 They lose their flexibility and strength, which causes difficulty in breathing.

 But the great news is that you can easily maintain the health of your lungs, and keep them working well even in old age by adopting following healthy habits, which can keep your lungs healthy and strong naturally.

 Everywhere we read “smoking is injurious to health” but seldom do we follow it.
 Smoking is not only linked to lung cancer (Smoking is the no.1 cause of lung cancer), but also causes many other lung diseases, like COPD, pulmonary fibrosis, and asthma.
 It also makes those diseases more severe.
 Smokers are more prone to die from COPD than nonsmokers.